SA-SUJON/FakeCall/README.md

 **An open-source Android application to simulate incoming calls, featuring a modern Material 3 UI with dynamic Monet support.**

-Fork: added call recording and made audio hd
 </div>

 ## Overview

-This is my Fake Call application.
+Ever wanted to get [that Feature of old Samsung phones](https://www.youtube.com/watch?v=OKV3Eei5JNE) to simulate an incoming call with audio on the originial phone app?
+Introducing FakeCall.
 Unlike other apps that merely mock a UI, this app integrates directly with the Android Telecom Framework to provide an indistinguishable calling experience.
 It has many features to make the call as real as possible.

 <p align=center>